Controls on chemicals in food

 - sweeteners - used to replace sugar in certain foods, eg energy reduced products

 Only food additives listed on the European Union (EU) approved list may be used in food.
 Most additives are restricted to certain foods at maximum specified levels.
-EU law states that additives used in foods must be labelled clearly in the list of ingredients, either by name or by an E number.
-If an additive has an E number, it means it has passed EU safety tests.
+EU law states that additives used in foods must be labelled clearly in the list of ingredients, with their functional class and either by name or by an E number.

-You must ensure that any additives you use in your food have been approved for use, and that you comply with relevant legislation about the levels of additives and the foods in which they are used.
+You must ensure that any food additives you use in your food have been approved for use and in the particular category of food in which you wish to use it.
+You must also comply with all other conditions of use which include the levels at which the additives may be used in that food.

 Labelling and food additives